 It turns out that Thomas may have borrowed this turn of phrase from Geoffrey Chaucer.
 It shows up in line 470, Book II of his poem Troilus and Criseyde.
 What’s my favorite endorsement of Chaucer’s, you ask?
 These, of course.

-But to get back to the point, most of us these days aren’t involved in the candidate selection process at all, so we just throw stones, and bitch and moan about (seemingly) self-evident truths, while contemplating using our votes for doomed, quixotic, unvetted and unknown, candidates (or write-ins) and hope that sends a message to the illiterate supercomputer compiling the results somewhere.
+But to get back to the point, most of us these days aren’t involved in the candidate selection process at all, so we just throw stones, and bitch and moan about (seemingly) self-evident truths, while contemplating using our votes for doomed, quixotic, unvetted and unknown, candidates (or write-ins) and hope that sends a message to the uncaring supercomputer compiling the results somewhere.

 Perhaps we should remember how Mattias was chosen instead.
 I’ve said before that I’m not sure why God deigned to give us popular sovereignty these days, but he has.
 But I can bet that the Almighty didn’t mean for us to twist ourselves into knots over it.
 That’s an example of man thinking as man, and not as God, as Qoheleth sagely noted when he wrote,

 “God made man simple, but he gets lost in his many thoughts.”